metamath/lamp-guide/docs/index.md

 For more information, see the Metamath book.

-#### List of statements in the proof
+#### List of steps in the proof

-The list of statements (aka steps) of the proof follows the basic information about the proof.
+The list of steps of the proof follows the basic information about the proof.

-By default, when the tool begins there will be no statements.
+By default, when the tool begins there will be no steps.
-Typically the first statement to be added is the statement to be proved (aka the *goal*).
+Typically the first step to be added is the step to be proved (aka the *goal* step).
 Use "+" in the editor command bar to add the goal.
-Usually the goal is the last statement, though metamath-lamp does not enforce this.
+Usually the goal is the last step, though metamath-lamp does not enforce this.

-Each statement is presented in the following left-to-right order:
+Each step is presented in the following left-to-right order:

-* Box (step selector): Select this box to select or unselect this statement.
+* Box (step selector): Select this box to select or unselect this step.
-  Many commands work on the "currently selected statement(s)", so it's important to be able to select them all.
+  Many commands work on the "currently selected step(s)", so it's important to be able to select them all.
-  Use the box in the editor command bar to select or deselect all statements.
+  Use the box in the editor command bar to select or deselect all steps.
-* Proof status (if present): If there's a green checkmark following the step selector box, a recent unification has confirmed that this statement is proven given its context and its previous statements.
+* Proof status (if present): If there's a green checkmark following the step selector box, a recent unification has confirmed that this step is proven given its context and its previous steps.
   If there's a yellow tilde, that means that it's *partly* but not completely proved.
   Any modification of a proof removes the checkmarks.
   To regenerate the checkmarks,
-  select "unify" (without selecting any particular statement), which will re-verify the statements and show checkmarks for the statements that are proven.
+  select "unify" (without selecting any particular step), which will re-verify the steps and show checkmarks for the steps that are proven.
   Once you see a checkmark, you can see a compressed metamath proof of that step by selecting its checkmark (generally you would do this on the goal step).
 Once there, you can show or hide the proof table,